The best kayaking/canoeing water extends from St. Rd. 37 downstream (west) to the St. Rd. 145 bridge.

 Plan on taking a full day as there is so much to see and do along the way.

-ratings are based on a scale of 1 to 3
+Ratings are based on a scale of 1 to 3

 Challenge Level: 2